secretstartups/handbook/content/handbook/resellers/channel-working-with-gitlab/index.md

 Please allow two (2) business days for processing your request.

 *Partner Operations manage all NFR requests that fall within the NFR program rules.
 Any requests outside the program need to be requested, managed, and tracked through the account manager.
+Account managers should obtain approvals from their manager and from the Partner Programs team.
+Once received, they can email partnersupport@gitlab.com to request that the NFR exception be provisioned.

 ##### NFR Program Eligibility